 Park, your Hyundai in a safe area, set the parking brakes, and allow the engine to cool down.

-- Remove the engine cover.
-It is held in place with up to four 10mm bolts that you can access from the top of the engine.
-If there are no bolts on top of the engine cover, simply pop up the cover.
+- Remove the engine cover – It is held in place with up to four 10mm bolts that you can access from the top of the engine.
+If no bolts are on top of the engine cover, pop up the cover.

-Remove ignition coils.
-Next, remove the engine cover and disconnect the ignition coils.
+Remove ignition coils – Remove the engine cover and disconnect the ignition coils.
 Unplug the ignition coil connector by pressing the locking tab and then pulling the connector away.

-- Use a 10 mm socket to loosen the bolt that secures the coil in place.
+- Use a 10 mm socket to loosen the bolt that secures the coil.
 This vehicle uses a coil-on-plug design.
 Therefore you will have one coil on each spark plug.
 Once the bolt and connector have been removed, pull the ignition coils out.
-If the ignition coil refuses to come up, try twisting it slightly, then try lifting it up and out.
+If the ignition coil refuses to come up, try twisting it slightly and lifting it up and out.

-- Use the spark plug removal tool, ratchet, and a 3/8" extension to remove the spark plugs from the engine.
+- Use the spark plug removal tool, ratchet, and a 3/8″ extension to remove the spark plugs from the engine.
 Rotate counterclockwise to remove the spark plug.
-You may need to use a magnetic pickup tool to pull out the spark plug.
+You may need a magnetic pickup tool to pull out the spark plug.

 Install new spark plugs.
 It is time to install the new spark plug.
-It is a good practice to inspect the gap using a spark plug gapping tool.
-Certain spark plugs may come pre-gapped, while others such as copper plugs should be gapped.
+Inspecting the gap using a spark plug gapping tool is a good practice.
+Certain spark plugs may come pre-gapped, while others, such as copper plugs, should be gapped.

 - Install the ignition coils and connect the electrical connector to each coil.
 Reinstall the engine cover.

 - Start the engine and check the operation of the vehicle.

 What are the best spark plugs for Hyundai?